- Home

 Who is in the palliative care team?

-Your palliative care team will be made up of medical, nursing and allied health professionals, who offer a range of services to assist you, your family and carers throughout your illness.
-Spiritual care practitioners and volunteers can offer practical and emotional support.
-They may sometimes form an important part of your team.
+Palliative care is a medical specialty that health professionals receive specific training for.
+Your palliative care team may be made up of medical, nursing and allied health professionals, who offer a range of services to assist you, your family and carers throughout your illness.
+This team may include spiritual or pastoral carers and volunteers.

 Learn about the people that may be on your palliative care team, and their roles: